 NRQL, New Relic’s SQL-like query language, empowers you to interrogate your data in real time, asking any question of your data, even those you hadn’t thought you would need to ask.
 And by combining all of your telemetry data—metrics, events, logs, and traces—in a unified platform, you get a complete view of your entire technology stack.
 You can traverse all of your telemetry data across common dimensions when investigating performance issues.

 To empower you with these unique capabilities, we built the world’s most powerful telemetry data platform.
 It’s designed specifically to handle high-cardinality data.
-The Telemetry Data Platform runs on a large distributed system—a multi-tenant cloud service—where queries run on thousands of CPU cores concurrently, and process billions of records among petabytes of data in seconds, giving you answers in milliseconds.
+The New Relic platform runs on a large distributed system—a multi-tenant cloud service—where queries run on thousands of CPU cores concurrently, and process billions of records among petabytes of data in seconds, giving you answers in milliseconds.

 The views expressed on this blog are those of the author and do not necessarily reflect the views of New Relic.
 Any solutions offered by the author are environment-specific and not part of the commercial solutions or support offered by New Relic.
 Please join us exclusively at the Explorers Hub (discuss.newrelic.com) for questions and support related to this blog post.
 This blog may contain links to content on third-party sites.
 By providing such links, New Relic does not adopt, guarantee, approve or endorse the information, views or products available on such sites.